+Trading Name of each exchange Title of each class Symbol(s) on which registered

+Class A Common Stock, \$0.0001 par value per share

+CBUS

-Title of each class Trading Symbol(s) Name of each exchange on which registered Class A Common Stock, \$0.0001 par value per share CBUS The NASDAQ Stock Market LLC requirements for the past 90 days.
-Yes x No 0
+The NASDAQ Stock Market LLC

+requirements for the past 90 days.
+Yes x No o
-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing

 Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes x No o
+Yes x No O

 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company", and "emerging growth company" in Rule 12b-2 of the Exchange Act:
+See the definitions of "large accelerated filer," "smaller reporting company", and "emerging growth company" in Rule 12b-2 of the Exchange Act:

-Large accelerated filer 0 Accelerated filer 0 Non-accelerated filer x Smaller reporting company х Emerging growth company 0
+Large accelerated filer 0 Accelerated filer o Non-accelerated filer × Smaller reporting company X Emerging growth company o

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. o
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+0

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-O Yes X No
+O Yes x No

-As of August 9, 2023, there were 16,641,505 shares of the registrant's Class A Common Stock, \$0.0001 par value per share (Class A Common Stock) (excluding 983,323 restricted shares of Class A Common Stock, which remain subject to vesting), and 4,642,636 shares of the registrant's Class B Common Stock, \$0.0001 par value per share, outstanding.
+As of November 8, 2023, there were 16,699,948 shares of the registrant's Class A Common Stock, \$0.0001 par value per share (Class A Common Stock) (excluding 901,044 restricted shares of Class A Common Stock, which remain subject to vesting), and 4,642,636 shares of the registrant's Class B Common Stock, \$0.0001 par value per share, outstanding.

 PART I. FINANCIAL INFORMATION 3

 Item 1.
-Consolidated Financial Statements 3
+Condensed Consolidated Financial Statements 3

 Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations 32
+Management's Discussion and Analysis of Financial Condition and Results of Operations 33

-Item 3.
-Quantitative and Qualitative Disclosures About Market Risk 43

 Item 4.
 Controls and Procedures 44

 PART II.
 OTHER INFORMATION 45

 Item 1.
 Legal Proceedings 45

 Item 1A.
 Risk Factors 45

 Item 2.
-Unregistered Sales of Equity Securities and Use of Proceeds 45
+Unregistered Sales of Equity Securities, Use of Proceeds, and Issuer Purchases of Equity Securities 45

 Item 5.
 Other Information 45

 Item 6.
-Exhibits 45
+Exhibits 46

-SIGNATURE 48
+SIGNATURE 47

 Terms

 When the terms "Cibus," the "Company" or "its" are used in this report, unless the context otherwise requires, those terms are being used to refer to Cibus, Inc. (formerly Calyxt, Inc.) and its consolidated subsidiaries (i) excluding Cibus Global, LLC and its consolidated subsidiaries, prior to the completion of the Merger Transactions (as defined under the heading "Explanatory Note" below) and (ii) the combined entity, including Cibus Global, LLC and its consolidated subsidiaries, as of and following the consummation of the Merger Transactions.
 When the term "Legacy Calyxt" is used, it is being used to exclusively refer to Calyxt, Inc. prior to the Merger Transactions.
-When the term "Cibus Global, LLC, both prior to and after the completion of the Merger Transactions.
+When the term "Cibus Global" is used, it is being used to refer to Cibus Global, LLC, both prior to and after the completion of the Merger Transactions.
 When the term "Cellectis," is used, it is being used to refer to Cellectis S.A. (société anonyme), the Company's largest shareholder prior to the completion of the Merger Transactions.